drewlakee/json-object-openapi-schema/README.md

-# Json-object to Swagger-schema (OpenAPI) Converting Kotlin Library
+# Json-object to OpenAPI Schema Converting Kotlin Library

-Converts a json object into a swagger schema
+Converts a json object into an OpenAPI schema in YAML format

 Supported types:
 - arrays